 Aqueduct of Padre Tembleque Hydraulic System (2015)

 This 16th-century aqueduct connects Hidalgo and some other states in Mexico.
 This heritage canal system encompasses various land features and water management systems such as canals, water catchment area and distribution tanks, among other things.
-It is also an example of the influence from the Europeans by incorporating the use of Roman hydraulics system mixed with traditional Mesoamerican construction techniques.
+It is also an example of the influence of the Europeans by incorporating the use of the Roman hydraulics system mixed with traditional Mesoamerican construction techniques.

 Archipelago de Revillagigedo (2016)

-This group of volcanic islands is one of few natural sites included in the list of UNESCO World Heritage Sites in Mexico.
+This group of volcanic islands is one of the few natural sites included in the list of UNESCO World Heritage Sites in Mexico.
 This archipelago is noted for its unique ecosystem.
 When it was discovered by Spanish explorers during the 16th century, there was no evidence of prior human habitation.

 Tehuacán-Cuicatlán Valley: Originary Habitat of Mesoamerica (2018)

 The Tehuacán-Cuicatlán biosphere reserve is a protected natural area located in southeastern Mexico.
-Its name derives from its two main locations: Cuicatlán and Tehuacán, in the latter are their administrative offices, covers 490,186 hectares distributed among 21 municipalities in the state of Puebla and Oaxaca.
+Its name derives from its two main locations: Cuicatlán and Tehuacán, in the latter, are their administrative offices, covers 490,186 hectares distributed among 21 municipalities in the state of Puebla and Oaxaca.